dustin10/VichUploaderBundle/Resources/doc/namers.md

 > **directory namers MUST be stateless** and rely only on the data provided by
 > the mapping or the entity itself to determine the directory.

+### Provided directory namers

+At the moment there are serveral available namers:

+  * `vich_uploader.directory_namer_subdir`

+**vich_uploader.directory_namer_subdir** creates subdirs depends of file name, `abcdef.jpg` will be stored in as folder `ab`.
+It is also possible configure how many chars use per directory name and how many directories to create.

 To use it, you just have to specify the service id for the `directory_namer` configuration option of your mapping: